top of page

-Facts About Italy and Italians
+Facts About Italy

 The emblem of the Republic of Italy is a white, five-pointed star with a red border.
 The star is placed on a cog wheel and framed by an olive branch and an oak branch.
 The star is referred to as la Stella d'Italia.